This chickpea salad is packed with flavor, made with good-for-you ingredients, and easy to prepare.

 - Prep the couscous first.
 While the couscous is cooking, prep the veggies.
 The veggies get chopped up and divided equally among the containers.

 - Finish it off with salt + pepper, a wedge of lemon, parsley, and feta cheese!

 - To enjoy each day: add the dressing and olives, squeeze the lemon over everything, stir together, and eat!

-(If you’re interested in learning more about chickpeas, you can read some FAQs below the full printable recipe.)
+(If you’re interested in learning more about chickpeas, you can read some FAQs below the full recipe.)